Witness intimidation growing issue in Milwaukee

-Intimidation of a Witness/Victim – Jury Instructions
+Intimidation of a witness/victim – Jury Instructions

-- one who knowingly and maliciously prevents or dissuades (or who attempts to so prevent or dissuade) another person who has been the victim of any crime from making any report of the victimization to any peace officer or law enforcement agency
+- knowingly and maliciously prevents or dissuades (or who attempts to so prevent or dissuade) another person who has been the victim of any crime from making any report of the victimization to any peace officer or law enforcement agency

 Defined in Section 940.41, maliciously means “an intent to vex, annoy or injure in any way another person or to thwart or interfere in any manner with the orderly administration of justice.”
-Prosecutors in Milwaukee have been filing these charges using the theory that any interference with the orderly administration of justice constitutes intimidation.
+Prosecutors in Milwaukee have filed charges using the theory that any interference with the orderly administration of justice constitutes intimidation.

 In most scenarios, the state’s best evidence is through jail phone calls.
 Remember: they’re all recorded.
 So if a defendant calls a witness or alleged victim and discusses the trial or possible testimony, that conversation could qualify as intimidation.
 Therefore, it is crucial to be aware that the state is always listening and their interpretation of your conversation could lead to new charges under one of these two laws.